edgio-docs/edgio-docs/guides/applications/v7/security/custom_rules.md

     <Callout type="info">

-      Setting up a request body parsed variable also allows you to define whether {{ PRODUCT_SECURITY }} uses a regular expression, a negative match, or both when comparing the value assigned to the variable against key names.
+      Setting up a request body parsed variable also allows you to define whether {{ PRODUCT }} uses a regular expression, a negative match, or both when comparing the value assigned to the variable against key names.
 Use a negative match to find requests whose payload does not contain the specified key.

     </Callout>